evidentlyai/evidently/examples/llm_eval_grafana_dashboard/README.md

 ### Sending data

-To calculate evidently metrics with prefect and send them to database, execute:
+To calculate Evidently metrics and send them to the database:

+1. If you **don’t have** the `OPENAI_API_KEY` set as an environment variable:
+   - Open `evidently_metrics_calculation.py`
+   - Manually set your API key in the OpenAI client configuration
+   - Save the file

+2. Then run the script:

 ```bash
 python evidently_metrics_calculation.py
 ```